Dr Ian McDonald

 Ian is a documentary filmmaker and sociologist.
-His films have been screened at film festivals, academic conferences, campaign meetings and in cinemas around the world.
+His films have been screened at film festivals, academic conferences, and campaign meetings around the world.

-Ian's latest film is Algorithms which follows three young blind chess players from India (http://www.algorithmsthedocumentary.com/).
-The film has been selected by over thirty international film festivals, was released in cinemas in the US, UK and India, and won many awards including:
+Ian's debut feature documentary garnered international acclaim.
+Algorithms, which follows three young blind chess players from India (http://www.algorithmsthedocumentary.com/) was nominated for a Grierson's and selected by over forty international film festivals where it picked up multiple awards (see below).
+It was released in cinemas in the US, UK and India.

 Ian’s training as a sociologist has had a strong impact on his practice as a filmmaker.
 Having always used the camera to support his sociological field-work on sport and physical culture (especially in UK and India), Ian’s shift to documentary filmmaking is informed by a seemingly effortless ‘way of seeing’ based on the ‘sociological imagination’.
 A distinctive form of film practice that refuses the boundaries between documentary, visual sociology and art can be evinced in his works.